Vern22/f1tv-plus-plus/Readme.md

 # F1TV++
 Userscript that adds to F1TV.
+This was originally based on F1TV+ (https://github.com/najdek/f1tv_plus), but has had many changes

 ## Installation
 * Install the Tampermonkey extension for your browser: